Why the Fat Loss Diet is the Best Way to Lose Weight

 The Standard American Diet

 The standard American diet also elevates setpoint weight because it causes insulin resistance.
-This leads to excess insulin in your bloodstream, and insulin is a fat storage hormone.
-It tells your metabolism you need more fat, and it tells it not to burn the fat you have.
+This leads to excess insulin in your bloodstream, and insulin is a fat-storage hormone.
+Because insulin controls blood glucose levels, it can tell your metabolism you need more fat, and it can tell it not to burn the fat you have.